brndnmtthws/brndn-io/content/posts/every-day-is-a-gift/index.md

 ## Everyday Miracles We Take for Granted

-Beyond stubbed toes, we're surrounded by miracles we barely notice.
 Your morning coffee?
 It required a global supply chain, selective breeding over centuries, precise roasting chemistry, and clean water that would have been unimaginable luxury for most of human history.
 In 1900, typhoid fever struck 100 people per 100,000; after water chlorination, it dropped to just 0.1 per 100,000[^8].

 That text from a friend?
 You're communicating instantly across distances that once took months to traverse.
 The ability to capture and share a sunset photo?
-You're wielding technology that would seem like pure magic to someone from just 50 years ago.
+You can pull a slab of glass out of your pocket, point it at the sky, and send that exact view to someone else in a few seconds.

 Even our working lives have transformed dramatically.
 Our great-great-grandparents worked 60-70 hours per week—annual working hours have been cut by 60% since 1870[^9].
 In 1900, more than 1 in 5 American workers were children under age 16[^10].
-Today, we worry about work-life balance and taking "mental health days" from the comfort of climate-controlled offices, not about losing fingers in factory machinery as a 10-year-old.
+A lot of us now spend our time worrying about work-life balance and whether to take a "mental health day."
+A century ago, a 10-year-old could be working around factory machinery.

 ## Gratitude